Prion: History

 His third hypothesis proposed that the agent could be an antibody if the antibody was its own target antigen, as such an antibody would result in more and more antibody being produced against itself.
 However, Griffith acknowledged that this third hypothesis was unlikely to be true due to the lack of a detectable immune response.

 Francis Crick recognized the potential significance of the Griffith protein-only hypothesis for scrapie propagation in the second edition of his "Central dogma of molecular biology" (1970): While asserting that the flow of sequence information from protein to protein, or from protein to RNA and DNA was "precluded", he noted that Griffith's hypothesis was a potential contradiction (although it was not so promoted by Griffith).
-The revised hypothesis was later formulated, in part, to accommodate reverse transcription (which both Howard Temin and David Baltimore discovered in 1970).
+The central dogma was later revised, in part, to accommodate reverse transcription (which both Howard Temin and David Baltimore discovered in 1970).

 In 1982, Stanley B. Prusiner of the University of California, San Francisco, announced that his team had purified the hypothetical infectious protein, which did not appear to be present in healthy hosts, though they did not manage to isolate the protein until two years after Prusiner's announcement.
 The protein was named a prion, for "proteinacious infectious particle", derived from the words protein and infection.
-When the prion was discovered, Griffith's first hypothesis, that the protein was the product of a normally silent gene was favored by many.
+When the prion was discovered, Griffith's first hypothesis, that the protein was the product of a normally silent gene, was favored by many.
 It was subsequently discovered, however, that the same protein exists in normal hosts but in different form.

-Following the discovery of the same protein in different form in uninfected individuals, the specific protein that the prion was composed of was named the prion protein (PrP), and Griffith's second hypothesis that an abnormal form of a host protein can convert other proteins of the same type into its abnormal form, became the dominant theory.
-Prusiner won the Nobel Prize in Physiology or Medicine in 1997 for his research into prions.
+Following the discovery of the same protein in different form in uninfected individuals, the specific protein that the prion was composed of was named the prion protein (PrP), and Griffith's second hypothesis, that an abnormal form of a host protein can convert other proteins of the same type into its abnormal form, became the dominant theory.
+Prusiner was awarded the Nobel Prize in Physiology or Medicine in 1997 for his research into prions.